DevanB/meteor-audit-log/README.md

-# meteor-audit-log
-Logging/Auditing for Meteor applications based off of clinical-hipaa-audit-log
+This package is loosely based on the clinical-hipaa-audit-log package.